238728/Old-Jekyll-TeXt-Blog/_posts/2018-12-05-an-exhibit-of-markdown.md

 ---
 layout: post
-title: An exhibit of Markdown
+title: Test
-subtitle: Each post also has a subtitle
+subtitle: test
-categories: markdown
+categories: test
-tags: [example, markdown]
+tags: [test]
 ---

 This note demonstrates some of what [Markdown][1] is capable of doing.